British-Iranian aid worker back in Iran court after 5 years in prison

 Her husband Richard, who has set up the “Free Nazanin” campaign group and lobbied the British government to secure his wife’s release, said in a statement that "at present, Nazanin’s future remains uncertain, and her detention effectively open ended".

-Iranian media reported that during the call, Rouhani raised the issue of a historical debt of 400 million pounds (US$557 million) which Tehran says Britain owes the Islamic Republic in capital and interest for a 1970s arms deal with the then-Shah of Iran.
+Iranian media reported that during the call, Rouhani raised the issue of a historical debt of £400 million (US$557 million) which Tehran says Britain owes the Islamic Republic in capital and interest for a 1970s arms deal with the then-Shah of Iran.